-Except for the Miller Fork site (S-BTT-17), nitrate concentrations in spring 2024 were near five-year average values.
-While values at the Miller Fork site (S-BTT-17) were substantially lower than in summer 2023, they were still elevated compared to other sites.
-Given that elevated nitrate can and has been an aftereffect of the CPF (Rust et al. 2018), and that we have documented elevated nitrate as a continuing effect of the CPF in previous seasonal and annual reports, near-average or below-average values are another positive indication that the Big Thompson watershed is recovering from the CPF.
+Nitrate concentrations in Spring 2024 were below five-year average values at all sampling locations.
+Values at the Miller Fork site (S-BTT-17) were lower than average and indicate a continuation of recovery from the CP given that elevated nitrate can and has been an aftereffect of the CPF (Ruckhaus et al. 2025, Rust et al. 2018).
+We have documented elevated nitrate as a continuing effect of the CPF in previous seasonal and annual reports.
+Below-average values are another positive indication that the Big Thompson watershed is recovering from the CPF.